snalahi/Python-Basics/README.md

 e.g.
 for _ in range(3):
   print("Hello World!")

-The above block of code will output three print statement and we omitted the variable consideration by "_"
+#the above block of code will output three print statements and we omitted the variable consideration by "_"